 During the second quarter of 2015, we entered into crude oil derivative contracts and natural gas derivative contracts for a portion of our anticipated future production.
 Some of the commodity derivative contracts are known as "three-way collars" consisting of a purchased put option, a sold call option and a purchased call option, each at varying strike prices.
 The strike prices of the contracts were set so that the contracts were premium neutral ("costless"), which means no net premium was paid to or received from a counterparty.
 The three-way collar contracts are structured to provide price risk protection if the commodity price falls below the strike price of the put option and provides us the opportunity to benefit if the commodity price rises above the strike price of the purchased call option.
-These contracts may have the effect of reducing some of our incremental income from favorable price movements if the commodity price is above certain levels, but have unlimited upside potential if prices rise rise those used to a gurchased put option and a sold call option.
-These two-way collars provide price risk protection if crude oil prices fall below certain levels, but may unjoin and a sold call option.
+These contracts may have the effect of reducing some of our incremental income from favorable price movements if the commodity price is above certain levels, but have unlimited upside potential if prices rise above those levels.
+In addition, we entered into oil derivative contracts known as "two-way", "costless" collars, which consist of a purchased put option and a sold call option.
 These two-way collars provide price risk protection if crude oil prices fall below certain levels, but may limit incremental income from favorable price movements above certain limits.
 The oil contracts are based on West Texas Intermediate ("WTI") crude oil prices as quoted off the New York Mercantile Exchange, known as NYMEX.
 The natural gas contracts are based on Henry Hub natural gas prices as quoted off the NYMEX.